jkingharman/home/README.md

 # Home #

 My personal site.
 A small static site generator that renders Markdown notes through Haml templates.
-It is built to **static HTML** and served from GitHub Pages — there is no running server in production.
+It is built to static HTML and served from GitHub Pages.

 ## Writing a post